 - France-based satellite operator Eutelsat merged with UK rival OneWeb in July 2022

 - The transaction valued OneWeb at USD 3.4bn.
 It combined OneWeb’s constellation of 648 low earth orbit satellites with Eutelsat’s 36 geostationary satellites.
 The hope is to help compete with Starlink

 - California-based Viasat completed its acquisition of the UK’s Inmarsat in 2023 for USD 7.3bn

 - Inmarsat’s 14 satellites provide global mobile communications for ships, planes, and remote areas.

 Satellites connect the unconnected

-Satellite is a reliable alternative to terrestrial communications in environments where infrastructure isn’t feasible.
-For example, Starlink, operated by SpaceX, launched in October 2020 and claimed more than one million active subscribers worldwide by the end of 2022.
-More than 3,000 Starlink satellites are in orbit, offering broadband connectivity to users — especially those in rural areas without fixed-line connections.
-Starlink’s goal is to increase this significantly with up to 42,000 satellites by mid-2027.
+Satellite technology is a reliable alternative to terrestrial communications in environments where infrastructure isn’t feasible.
+For example, Starlink, operated by SpaceX, launched in October 2020 and had more than 2.2 million active subscribers worldwide by the end of 2023.
+Starlink has over 5,200 satellites in orbit.
+Starlink aim to have 42,000 satellites in orbit by mid-2027.

 Case StudiesSee All

 If you have a requirement you would like to tell us about request a call back below